-Open Lightroom CC on your mobile device and sign into your Creative Cloud account.
+Open Lightroom on your mobile device and sign in with your Adobe ID.

-Your headshot is now ready to be added to your profile.
-Go to LinkedIn and follow the instructions for uploading a profile image.
+Your head shot is now ready to be added to your LinkedIn profile.
+Log in to your LinkedIn account and follow the instructions for uploading a new profile photo.